Ayushi-Prajapati/Dockerrized-Application-Assignment-1/README.md

 The project uses express routes to post update and delete the data in the mongodb database and subsequently render results on the website for the user.

 Features:
-Add a new task
+1.Add a new task
-Delete a tasks
+2.Delete a tasks
-Update tasks as done
+3.Update tasks as done
-Delete all the tasks
+4.Delete all the tasks

 # Dockerized Multi-Service Application Deployment